friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

 ## **`Friflo.Json.Fliox.Schema`**

 This namespace contains classes and methods to transform / generate Type Schemas.
-For example to generate a **JSON Schema** from given **C#** model classes.
+For example to generate a **JSON Schema** from given **C#** model classes or vice vera.
-The schema transformation can be used for database models and JSON based protocols.
+The schema transformation can be used for database schemas and JSON based protocols.

 Another objective of this namespace is to enables type validation for JSON payloads.